geotrip/AtollIslandsInGEE/README.md

 ```

 Now that the errorMatrix object has been generated, it may be printed to the console.
-Other accuracy metrics may also be printed by calling additional functions such as .accuracy() and .producersAccuracy() on the matrix object.
+Other accuracy metrics may also be printed by calling additional functions such as accuracy() and producersAccuracy() on the matrix object.

 ```javascript
 print('Confusion table:', errorMatrix);